maxgalloway/Panels-and-Turbines/README.txt

+demo: see this app in action at http://maxvgc.com/Projects/calc/

 This sustainable energy calculator was a collaboration between professor of Environmental Studies at Knox College, and Maxwell Galloway-Carson, a former CS student at that institution.